L i v i n g in W a v e s

 I stopped working full-time in 2009, but can't stop designing.
 Home remodeling is an easy way to get a fix, Megan's new degree in Landscape Architecture drove this project: a green roof, solar trellis, and faux-slate roof with stainless steel eaves and gables.
 One goal was to make the carport - which is very close to the street - part of the landscape rather than part of the house.
 Another was to include solar panels in a way that feels integral rather than a tack-on afterthought.
 A third was to eliminate the fire hazard of shake shingles by re-roofing with something lightweight but also substantial.
 Fourth was to have no visible gutters or downspouts.

 As soon as he felt recovered from triple bypass surgery, my running mentor Mike Nuttall asked me to accompany him on a 100mi Stage Race in the Himalayas.
 It became the trip of a lifetime, including a week exploring the Khumbu region around Mt Everest.
 I guess this was a 'selfie' (before the word became popular).
 I took it at 18200ft atop the Kala Patar ridge, showing Mt Everest and Nuptse above and Everest Base Camp below.

-2011 - Off to College in New Orleans
+2011 - a new College track site in New Orleans

 2010 - Gone surfing